-2 granny smith apples
+- 2 granny smith apples

 - Using an apple corer, core the apples.
 Then, with a mandolin, slice the apples into thin slices.
 Lay on the baking sheet.

-Sprinkle with cinnamon.
+- Sprinkle with half of the ground cinnamon.

-Place in the oven, and bake for 2 hours or until apples are dry and crisp.
+- Place in the oven, and bake for 2 hours or until apples are dry and crisp.

-Remove from the oven and store in an airtight container.
+- Remove from the oven and store in an airtight container.